 Have a question about anything about City services, departments or anything else related to Louisville?
 Take a look below at some of the topics the City has been asked about.
 Can't find your answer?
 Submit your own question by clicking here.

 - Is the City closing the Davidson Mesa Dog Off-Leash Area?
 No, the City is not planning on closing the Davidson Mesa Dog-Off Leash Area.
 The City supports the Open Space Advisory Board's (OSAB) efforts to continue to develop a broad range of options and recommendations to help improve the use and management of the off-leash area and to ensure its future sustainability.
-Moving forward City staff will be working with a sub-committee of OSAB and the Parks and Public Landscaping Advisory Board to review citizen and board concerns and make recommendations for improvements of use and management.
+Moving forward City staff will be working with OSAB and the Parks and Public Landscaping Advisory Board to review and make recommendations for general dog park needs.
 If you would like to continue to receive information on this topic, please subscribe to our enotifications at www.LouisvilleCO.gov/Enotification (Davidson Mesa Dog Off-Leash Area).

 - Why were the cottonwood trees removed at the Recreation/Senior Center?
 After careful assessment of the two cottonwood trees east of the Recreation/Senior Center adjacent to the concrete path, it was concluded that they were unsafe and needed to be removed.
 The City worked with Davey Tree Company and Bees and Trees to cut down the cottonwood trees and relocate the beehive inside the trunk.
 The Parks and Public Landscaping Advisory Board will be working with City staff on a landscape plan for the impacted area and will present conceptual plans for public comment before finalizing and implementing the plan.